C4P741N/MissionPlanner/README.md

 ````
 ## Known Issues

-1. **Reverse functionality is not properly working as of the latest commit.**
+1. The reverse functionality is currently not operating correctly, as observed in the latest commit.
-2. **When the caterpillar is has full segments the model managing it's body's movement position becomes less effective in predicting the body segment placement.**
+2. An issue arises when the caterpillar has a full set of segments, causing the model responsible for managing its body's movement position to exhibit decreased effectiveness in predicting segment placement.